-Many people choose to buy a home so they have the freedom to do as they like.
-Whether it’s building a wrap-around porch, repainting the kitchen, or buying a puppy, you can do whatever you want as a homeowner.
+Many people choose to buy a home, so they have the freedom to do as they like.
+Whether it’s building a wrap-around porch, repainting the kitchen, or adopting a puppy, you can do whatever you want as a homeowner.

 Other Factors to Consider

 There are clear advantages to both renting and buying houses in the Virgin Islands.
 Here are a few other factors to consider if you’re still having trouble deciding which course to take.

 The Caribbean looks tranquil in a postcard, but it’s prone to some of the most violent weather on earth.